4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Introduction

 \section{Introduction}

-Continuous advancements in the capabilities of Augmented Reality (AR) headsets promise new trends of entertainment, communication, healthcare, and productivity, and point towards a revolution in how we interact with the world and communicate with each other.
+Continuous advancements in the capabilities of Augmented Reality (AR) headsets promise new trends of entertainment, communication, healthcare, and worker productivity, and point towards a revolution in how we interact with the world and communicate with each other.
 Egocentric vision is a key building block for these emerging capabilities, as AR experiences can benefit from an accurate understanding of the user's perception, attention, and actions.
-Substantial progress has been made in understanding human-object interaction~\cite{poleg2016compact,fathi2011understanding,Damen2018EPICKITCHENS,li2015delving,Li_2018_ECCV,furnari2019rulstm,li2020eye,liu2019forecasting,ego-topo} from egocentric videos.
-Additional works investigated social interactions by leveraging egocentric videos to reason about social signals of the second-person~\cite{chong2018connecting,ye2015detecting,fathi2012social,soo2015social,yonetani2016recognizing,yagi2018future,Chong_2020_CVPR}.
-However, these works are largely limited to the analysis of head pose, gaze behavior, and simple gestures.
-Future intelligent AR headsets should also have the capacity of capturing the subtle nuances of second-person body pose or even generating plausible interactive 3D avatar that grounded on the 3D scene captured from egocentric point of view.
-To this end, we introduce a novel task of 4D second-person full body capture from egocentric videos.
-As shown in Fig. \ref{fig:teaser}, we seek to reconstruct time series of motion plausible 3D second-person body meshes that are grounded on 3D scene captured from egocentric perspective.
+Substantial progress has been made in understanding human-object interaction~\cite{poleg2016compact,fathi2011understanding,Damen2018EPICKITCHENS,li2015delving,Li_2018_ECCV,furnari2019rulstm,li2020eye,liu2019forecasting,ego-topo} and social interaction~\cite{ye2015detecting,fathi2012social,soo2015social,yonetani2016recognizing,yagi2018future} from egocentric videos.
+However, future intelligent AR headsets should have the ability to capture the subtle nuances of second-person body pose and render an interactive 3D avatar that is grounded in the 3D scene as it is captured from an egocentric point of view.
+To this end, we introduce a novel task of 4D second-person full body capture from monocular egocentric videos.
+As shown in Fig.~\ref{fig:teaser}, we seek to reconstruct a time series of 3D second-person body meshes that are temporally-consistent and grounded on the reconstructed 3D scene.